jduggan83/see-a-mess/README.md

 ### See-a-Mess

-A google spreadsheet based CMS.
-The CMS is designed to operate as an online service only requiring a reference to a spreadsheet published from google drive.
+A google spreadsheet based CMS framework.
+The framework is designed to operate as an online service only requiring a reference to a spreadsheet published from google drive.

 For more information on this online service, including a live demo and instructions on how to get started:
 #### Go To [see-a-mess.azurewebsites.net](http://see-a-mess.azurewebsites.net/)